 Storing the developer

 Kodak says that the storage life of D-76 stock solution in a tightly sealed full bottle is 6 months and 2 months for half-filled.
-I pour the freshly prepared stock solution into several black Jobo 1-liter bottles, which increases its shelf life, and use the bottles one after another.
+I pour the freshly prepared stock solution into several Jobo 1-litre black bottles, and use them one by one, which increases the shelf life of the developer.

 In practice, the stock solution can be stored in a black tightly closed full bottle for much longer than Kodak claims.
 For instance, I once forgot about the last full bottle of the Kodak developer because I switched to developing in Rodinal.
 And I had it in this state, without access of oxygen, standing for about two years!
 The developer itself turned yellowish, but its properties almost did not change.
 Unlike Kodak XTOL, which does not change color during its storage but can completely lose its properties.
 I can with a certain degree of confidence speak about its preservation based on the color of D-76 solution — it is better not to use it if it turned brown or very yellow.